 Thanks to the federal Health Insurance Portability and Accountability Act (HIPPA), all medical visits and information are private.
-These records cannot be shared unless it is vital to patient care.
+These records cannot be shared unless it is vital to medical care.
 They also cannot be shared with other agencies, such as police, the Department of Motor Vehicles (DMV), or companies that conduct background searches.
 The card itself has your name and picture on it, but cannot be passed around without your consent.

 The bottom line: your employer cannot access your files to find out if you have received a doctor’s recommendation for cannabis.
 In addition, your medical marijuana card will not show up on a background check.

 Once you get your medical marijuana card, your place of work will not be notified.
 In the reverse, employers are not allowed to call and ask state agencies if you are registered in the card system.

 When you get your card, it is completely your business.
 Even when buying weed, you are not at risk of having your information stolen.
 Since most people do not grow their own cannabis, they buy their flower from either a marijuana dispensary, collective, or delivery service.

 And though nearly all required forms and documentation and membership, medical information is secure through the same state laws that affect all business that requires personal information.

 This guarantee of discretion does not mean that you are completely protected if your employer does find out about your medicinal cannabis use.

 One way that an employer can find out legally about your cannabis use is through drug testing.
 These can happen both pre-and mid-employment, depending on the policies of the place of work.